Control of Conditional Processes and Fleming--Viot Dynamics: Fleming--Viot Dynamics of McKean--Vlasov Type

-In this section, we reformulate the closed-loop variant of the control problem for the conditional McKean--Vlasov SDE \eqref{eq:conditional_mv} in terms of Fleming--Viot dynamics of McKean--Vlasov type.
-This will in particular allow us to consider more general reward functionals that open up the model to a wider range of applications.
+In this section, we establish a correspondence between the conditional McKean--Vlasov SDE \eqref{eq:conditional_mv} and Fleming--Viot dynamics of McKean--Vlasov type.
 We consider an $\R^d$-valued process $(X_t)_{t \geq 0}$ that follows the dynamics